ilyestearti5/SnapBuy/README.md

-# SnapBuy - E-commerce Management Platform
+# Souqify - E-commerce Management Platform

 A comprehensive e-commerce platform built with React, TypeScript, and Firebase that provides powerful tools for online store management, order processing, delivery management, and customer engagement.